 Before we moved from the UK to Cyprus, I worked from home and my wife worked in town.
 It was a good working relationship because I was able to let the ‘H’ Team out to roam our large garden, knowing they would get up to no mischief.
 That was what I believed, but on one spring day Holly had other ideas.

 I had let the dogs out in the morning with no problems.
 In the afternoon, at around three, I let them out and went back to my work.
 Ten minutes later I went to check on them.
 They were nowhere to be seen.
 That was lesson one, never leave the ‘H’ Team to their own devices, always be on the lookout for trouble.
 I went into the garden and looked up and down.
-The garden was wide with trees and bushes either side as a natural barrier to our neighbour’s gardens.
+The garden was wide with trees and bushes either side as a natural barrier to our Neighbour’s gardens.
 It was eighty feet long and again, large trees and bushes at the bottom.
 Plenty of places for them to hide, but I couldn’t see them anywhere.
 As I turned to walk back up to our conservatory there was Holly, sitting near the back door.
 She was as innocent as innocent could be.
 I could almost see the shining halo.
 I knew something was up.

 “Hello!
 Hello, Tom.”
-It was our neighbour, Mrs. Ford.
+It was our neighbor, Mrs. Ford.
 She was in her early eighties and self-appointed neighbourhood watch.
 “Tom, Harvey is in my garden.”
-Facing our back door, Mrs. Ford was our neighbour to the left.
+Facing our back door, Mrs. Ford was our neighbor to the left.
 I carried on walking to the back door and I looked at Holly who turned her head away as if to say, ‘Not my problem.
 Nothing to do with me.’

 “Tom, if you can pass me Harvey’s lead, I’ll bring him round to the front for you.”